Australian Agricultural Projects Ltd operates and manages olive groves located in Boort, Victoria.

 Price To Earnings Ratio

-PE vs Industry: AAP is unprofitable, so we can't compare its PE Ratio to the Food industry average.
+PE vs Industry: AAP is good value based on its PE Ratio (9.4x) compared to the Australian Food industry average (19.2x).

-PE vs Market: AAP is unprofitable, so we can't compare its PE Ratio to the Australian market.
+PE vs Market: AAP is good value based on its PE Ratio (9.4x) compared to the Australian market (19.7x).

 Price to Earnings Growth Ratio